idameitil/sdpl-utilizing-gts/README.md

 The MUSCLE tree is generated at: `https://www.ebi.ac.uk/Tools/msa/muscle/` by uploading `data/wzy/wzy.fasta`.
 This tree is saved as `data/wzy/phylogenetic-trees/trees/muscle-tree.nwk`.

+### Make small tree for poster
+The nodes that are wanted in the tree are added to `data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.txt`.

+To make a fasta file with the selected nodes that have a sugar, run `python src/phylogenetic-trees/prepare-small-tree.py`.

+The fasta file (`data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.fasta`) is uploaded to muscle website (https://www.ebi.ac.uk/Tools/msa/muscle/) and the tree is saved in `data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.nwk`

 ## GT66 analysis

 ### Complete family analysis